Our history is best organized around the pastors who have led us for more than a century.

 Dr. R.L.
 Holmes brought to completion the vision of a new place of worship, and on February 13, 1949, a record 473 people marched down Lee Avenue to the building that would serve the church for 50 years.

 The Sanders Years, 1959 – 2006

 Evangelistic commitment and aggressive expansion of facilities under Perry Sanders characterize this period.
 Outreach was enhanced through a television ministry and a strong music ministry led for 38 years by Luther Burney.
 A prayer ministry, Christian school, and other ministries extended the church’s witness in Acadiana.
 For more about the life and ministry of Perry Sanders, click here.

 The Horn Years, 2005 – 2019

 In the fall of 2006, Dr. Steve Horn unveiled Vision71:, based on Psalm 71:14 – 19, as a long-range plan for the church to take “the same gospel… to the next generation…until all the nations know…all for God’s glory.”
 During his first few years as pastor, a contemporary worship service and third Sunday School were added, two additional educational/fellowship buildings were completed, First Baptist Christian School expanded to include a High School, and the relationship with the University of Louisiana at Lafayette was strengthened.
-Strong Bible teaching, both from the pulpit and in the classroom are central to his ministry, and missions involvement locally and globally are the focus of our efforts.
+Strong Bible teaching, both from the pulpit and in the classroom were central to his ministry, and missions involvement locally and globally were the focus of our efforts.